A Benchmark for Point Clouds Registration Algorithms: Related Work

 \section{Related Work}

 There are two big categories of point clouds registration problems: global and local.
-We have a global registration problem when we need to align two point clouds without any prior information on their relative pose.
+We have a global registration problem when we align two point clouds without any prior information on their relative pose.
 On the other hand, the problem is local when we have a prior rough guess on the relative pose, which has to be improved.
-Algorithms aimed at local registration are usually not effective for global problems, because they often make use of local optimization techniques and heuristics that could get stuck in local minima.
-On the other hand, most global algorithms do not provide precise results: their solutions usually need a refinement performed with a local technique.
+Algorithms aimed at local registration are usually not effective for global problems, because they often make use of local optimisation techniques and heuristics that could get stuck in local minima.
+On the other hand, most global algorithms do not provide precise results, thus their solutions usually need a refinement with a local technique.
 In other words, they are used to estimate the rough initial guess that local registration techniques need.
+For this reason, they are often called \emph{coarse} registration techniques, while local algorithms are also known as \emph{fine} registration techniques.

 Global point clouds registration is usually achieved through the use of geometric features, which are, basically, a representation of salient points of the underlying surface represented by the cloud.
 3D features are used in a similar way to what is done with 2D features extracted from images.